Method-Security/methodaws/docs/docs/index.md

 ## Output Formats

-For more information on the various output formats that are supported by methodaws, see the [Output Formats](./output.md) page.
+For more information on the various output formats that are supported by methodaws, see the [Output Formats](https://method-security.github.io/docs/output.html) page in our organization wide documentation.